stelligent/dromedary/README.md

 Parameters | Description
 ---------- | ------------
 KeyName | The EC2 keypair name to use for ssh access to the bootstrapping instance.
 GitHubUser | GitHub UserName.
-This username must have access to the GitHubToken.
+This username must be the owner of the Repo.
 GitHubToken | Secret.
 OAuthToken with access to Repo.
 Go to https://github.com/settings/tokens.
 BaseTemplateURL | S3 Base URL of all the CloudFormation templated used in Dromedary (without the file names) DDBTableName | Unique TableName for the Dromedary DynamoDB database.